Paragraphs

 Did You Know

 Metal hypersensitivity might arise from prolonged contact with metals3,4.
-It affects about 10% to 15% of the general population3.
+This affects about 10% to 15% of the general population3.

 knee replacement pictures - SensiTiN

-In knee replacement surgery, alternative options can reduce the risk of hypersensitivity after knee replacement and the occurrence of undesired effects 5.
+In knee replacement surgery, alternative options can reduce the risk of hypersensitivity after knee replacement and the occurrence of undesired effects5.

-SensiTiN coating firmly attaches to the surface of the knee replacement and acts as a barrier between the implant and the surrounding tissues 6.
+SensiTiN coating firmly attaches to the surface of the knee replacement and acts as a barrier between the implant and the surrounding tissues6.

 Medical tips